ecodynlab/GALUP/Modules/Module 2.md

 * Identify satellite differences over various years and regions

 ##### Instructions #####
+1. In the GEE [code editor](https://code.earthengine.google.com/), copy and paste the script for this exercise, ["01_search_and_display"](https://github.com/ecodynlab/GALUP/wiki/Scripts).

 Here is a video that may be useful for following along with this exercise.
 <p align="center">
   <a href="https://mediasite.video.ufl.edu/Mediasite/Play/9d0bd66164844d478357dbb876e9a8b91d" target="_blank" rel="noopener">